Alan Campos: Indianapolis Colts

 On July 29, 1998, Campos signed with the Indianapolis Colts as a free agent.
 He was waived on August 24.

 Carolina Panthers

 On July 13, 1999, he signed with the Carolina Panthers as a free agent.
 He was waived on September 3.

-Scottish Claymores (NFLE)
+Scottish Claymores

 Campos played with the Scottish Claymores of NFL Europe, where he was as a reserve linebacker during two seasons.
 He registered 9 tackles and one sack in 1998 and 2 sacks in 1999.

-Carolina Cobras (AFL)
+Carolina Cobras

 In 2000, Campos signed with the Carolina Cobras of the Arena Football League to play as a fullback/linebacker.
 Although he was not activated in the regular season until week 6, he finished tied for the team lead with 7 rushing touchdowns.
 He was released on April 9, 2001.